OpenMendel/TrajGWAS.jl/docs/src/index.md

 The following command performs GWAS using for the hapmap3 PLINK files.
 The output is the fitted null model.

 The default type of GWAS performed is a single-snp significance genome-wide scan, this can be changed by the keyword `analysistype` (default is "singlesnp").
-Other types of analyses are gone over later.
+Other types of analyses are covered later.
 It outputs the null model, runtime of fitting the null model, and convergence metrics.

 ```julia